Lukasmolin/site-portfolio/README.md

 # My personal site
 Here you'll find the source code for [this site](https://lukasmolin.github.io/).
 It's my portfolio and a way for me to keep track of my progress as a web developer.
-It contains a organized list of my projects and i plan to integrate it with a blog so i can use as a journal or something like that to express some thoughts about software engineering and computer science in general.\
+It contains a organized list of my projects and i plan to integrate it with a blog so i can use as a journal or something to express some thoughts about software and computer science in general.\
 <img src="https://img.shields.io/badge/Typescript-007ACC.svg?style=flat-square&logo=typescript&logoColor=white"></img>
 <img src="https://img.shields.io/badge/React-61CDE8.svg?style=flat-square&logo=react&logoColor=white"></img>
 <img src="https://img.shields.io/badge/HTML-E34F26.svg?style=flat-square&logo=html5&logoColor=white"></img>